3. 4 Things To Do After Wordpress Is Installed

 1. Remove any unnecessary plugins

 A plugin is a piece of software that can be added to a WordPress website to extend the functionality of your site.
-When you first install WordPress you will have four plugins.
+When you first install WordPress you will have plugins that are automatically installed by your hosting provider.
+You can delete all the plugins that come installed automatically outside of the host specific plugins.
+For example, Bluehost will install a Bluehost plugin or Siteground will install the SG Optimizer plugin and you'll leave that one installed.

 How to uninstall a plugin